KEAM Entrance Examination 2025

 Rank list for Engineering courses

-- Only the candidates who score a minimum of 10 marks in each subject and in aggregate in both the papers, will be included in the rank list.
-SC/ST candidates are not required to fulfil this criterion.
+- Only candidates who score a minimum normalized score of 10 in the Engineering Entrance Examination will be included in the rank list.
+SC/ST candidates are exempt from this criterion.

-- Equal weightage of 50:50 shall be given to the score obtained in the Entrance Examination for Engineering (Paper I & Paper II put together), and the grade/marks obtained in the final year of the qualifying examination for Mathematics, Physics and Chemistry put together, after effecting the standardization procedure.
+- Equal weightage of 50:50 will be given to the normalized score obtained in the Entrance Examination for Engineering, and the grade/marks obtained in the final year of the qualifying examination for Mathematics, Physics, and Chemistry combined, after applying the standardization procedure.

-- In case the candidate has not studied Chemistry and Computer Science, the marks obtained in Biotechnology shall be considered.
-In case, the candidate has not studied Chemistry, Computer Science and Biotechnology, the marks obtained in Biology shall be considered.
+- If the candidate has not studied Chemistry and Computer Science, the marks obtained in Biotechnology will be considered.
+If the candidate has not studied Chemistry, Computer Science, or Biotechnology, the marks obtained in Biology will be considered.

-- The final year marks of the qualifying examination of each subject Mathematics, Physics and Chemistry/ Computer Science/ Biotechnology/ Biology of the students who have passed the subject, received from the respective Boards, shall be transformed out of 100.
-The marks of the three subjects shall be computed out of 300 after effecting standardization in each subject.
+- The final year marks of the qualifying examination for each subject (Mathematics, Physics, and Chemistry/Computer Science/Biotechnology/Biology) will be transformed out of 100.
+The marks of the three subjects will be computed out of 300 after standardization.

-- The score obtained by the candidate in the Engineering Entrance Examination (Paper I & Paper II put together) shall be computed out of 300 and added to the total standardized marks of Mathematics, Physics and Chemistry/ Computer Science/ Biotechnology/ Biology as the case may be, of the final year of the Qualifying Examination, computed out of 300, both corrected to four places of decimals.
-The rank list for Engineering Courses shall be prepared based on the total marks obtained out of an index mark of 600.
+- The normalized score obtained by the candidate in the Engineering Entrance Examination will be computed out of 300 and added to the total standardized marks of Mathematics, Physics, and Chemistry/Computer Science/Biotechnology/Biology (as applicable) from the final year of the qualifying examination, computed out of 300, both corrected to four decimal places.
+The rank list for Engineering Courses will be prepared based on the total marks obtained out of an index mark of 600.

 Rank list for Architecture courses

-- Rank list for admission to B. Arch Course will be prepared by giving equal weightage to the score obtained in the National Aptitude Test in Architecture (NATA) and to the marks/grades obtained in the Qualifying Examination by the candidate.
+- The rank list for admission to the B. Arch course will be prepared by giving equal weightage to the score obtained in the National Aptitude Test in Architecture (NATA) and to the marks/grades obtained in the qualifying examination.

-- Marks obtained by the candidate in the NATA out of 200 will be added to the total marks secured by the candidate in the Qualifying Examination computed out of 200.
-The Rank list will be prepared based on the total marks obtained out of 400.
+- The marks obtained by the candidate in NATA (out of 200) will be added to the total marks secured by the candidate in the qualifying examination (computed out of 200).
+The rank list will be prepared based on the total marks obtained out of 400.

 Admission Procedure

-- The admission will be purely based on the merit in the rank list.
+- Admission will be purely based on merit as per the rank list.

 - The list of institutions with intake in each discipline and category will be available on the KEAM website after the result declaration.